beanbeanjuice/cafeBot/.github/pull_request_template.md

 - [ ] The code follows the style [guidlines]().
 - [ ] A self-review of the code was performed in GitHub.
 - [ ] Appropriate comments were added in the code.
-- [ ] Appropriate changes have been made to documentation.
+- [ ] Appropriate changes have been made to the documentation.
 - [ ] Appropriate changes have been made to the `README.md` file.
 - [ ] No warnings are produced when the code is run.
 - [ ] Appropriate tests exist for this pull request.